N-Nieto/Inner_Speech_Dataset/README.md

 The stimulation protocol was used for capturing the data, and was developed in Matlab using Psychtoolbox.

-The script "Stimulation_protocol.m" is the main script and uses the other auxiliary functions.
+The script `Stimulation_protocol.m` is the main script and uses the other auxiliary functions.

 ## Processing